tglocicero/BubblesGame/README.md

-# AmazonPayWidgets
+# Fixus Homepage
-This contains code that stands up the Amazon Pay Widgets that generate a BillingAgreementId used for the Amazon Pay Payment Gateway Integration.
-It we won't be here forever, because its on my personal github page.

-Go to https://tglocicero.github.io/ in incognito mode to use the widgets.
-username: tlocicero.<span></span>zteam+sandbox@zuora<span></span>.com
-password: test123
+This contains the code for the Fixus App Homepage.
+Don't hesitate to reach out with questions.

+Visit https://tglocicero.github.io/ to see the current state of the demo site.
+It updates automatically each time you push to master.